securityfirst/tent-content/contents_en/travel/vehicles/beginner/wear-a-seatbelt.md

 *	Driver safety, driver awareness, or defensive driving.
 *	Basic vehicle maintenance (changing a tyre, checking fluids, etc.).

-*"Research has shown that human beings overestimate risks that continue to be talked about, and underestimate risks that are so common that they hardly get attention (for instance, **car accidents**)."* Humanitarian Practice Network, Good Practice Review Number 8: Operational security management in violent environments.
+*"Research has shown that human beings overestimate risks that continue to be talked about, and underestimate risks that are so common that they hardly get attention (for instance, car accidents)."*

+-Humanitarian Practice Network, Good Practice Review Number 8: Operational security management in violent environments.